PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 If there is no input from the serial terminal, press the **Reset** button of the development board.

 In the PuTTY main screen, save the session and click **Open**.
 This opens a console window showing debug messages from the application.
 If the console screen is blank, you may need to press the **Reset** button of the board to see the debug information.
-The serial output from the 6LoWPAN border router look something like this in the console:
+The serial output from the 6LoWPAN border router looks something like this in the console:

 ```
 [INFO][app ]: Starting K64F border router...